smootheFiets/pavement/README.md

 # pavement
 Set of JOSM presets designed to quickly adjust highway tags surface, smoothness, and cycleway.
+The one-click shortcuts below are for personal use by the author; their names probably don't make much sense to anyone else.
+Sorry for that! (but feel free to adapt to your own needs)

 This file provides two main presets:
 * "state_of_the_road" with drop-down menus for surface and smoothness.